pollmelo/backberry/README.md

+# Prerequisites
+Docker Desktop needs to be installed and running.

 # ddev Commands
 After cloning the repository copy .env.example and rename this copy to .env To start the docker containers use: